jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 share: true
 ---

 Last time we installed all the packages and did some initial setup so that we can start writing our code.
-In this tutorial we're going to familiarize ourselves with JUCE's workflow and create a simple VST volume knob.
+In this tutorial we're going to familiarize ourselves with JUCE's workflow and begin working on a simple VST volume knob.

 # The volume knob